Crewe: Economy

 The railways still play a part in local industry at Crewe Works, which carries out train maintenance and inspection.
-It has been owned by Bombardier Transportation since 2001.
-At its height, the site employed over 20,000 people, but by 2005 fewer than 1,000 remained, with a further 270 redundancies announced in November of that year.
-Much of the site once occupied by the works has been sold and is now occupied by a supermarket, leisure park, and a large new health centre.
+It has been owned by Alstom since 2021.
+At its height, the site employed over 20,000 people but, by 2005, fewer than 1,000 remained, with a further 270 redundancies announced in November of that year.
+Currently Alstom employs 6,000 people across the UK and Ireland.
+Much of the site once occupied by the works has been sold and is now occupied by a supermarket, leisure park and a large new health centre.

 There is still an electric locomotive maintenance depot to the north of the railway station, operated by DB Cargo UK.
 The diesel locomotive maintenance depot, having closed in 2003, reopened in 2015 as a maintenance facility for Locomotive Services Limited, having undergone major structural repairs.

 The Bentley car factory is on Pyms Lane to the west of town.
 As of early 2010, there are about 3,500 working at the site.
 The factory used to produce Rolls-Royce cars, until the licence for the brand transferred from Bentley's owners Volkswagen to rival BMW in 2003.

 There is a BAE Systems Land & Armaments factory in the village of Radway Green near Alsager, producing small arms ammunition for the British armed forces.

 The headquarters of Focus DIY, which went into administration in 2011, was in the town.
-Off-licence chain Bargain Booze is also Crewe-based.
-It was bought-out in 2018 by Sir Anwar Pervez' conglomerate Bestway for £7m, putting drinks retailing alongside its Manchester-based Well Pharmacy.
+Off-licence chain Bargain Booze is also Crewe-based; it was bought-out in 2018 by Sir Anwar Pervez' conglomerate Bestway for £7m, putting drinks retailing alongside its Manchester-based Well Pharmacy.

 Several business parks around the town host light industry and offices.
 Crewe Business Park is a 67-acre site with offices, research and IT manufacturing.
-Major presences on the site include Air Products and Chemicals, Barclays and Fujitsu.
-The 12 acre Crewe Gates Industrial Estate is adjacent to Crewe Business Park, with smaller industry including the ice cream van manufacturer Whitby Morrison.
+Major corporations with a presence in the park include Air Products, Barclays and Fujitsu.
+The 12-acre Crewe Gates Industrial Estate is adjacent to Crewe Business Park, with smaller industry including the ice cream van manufacturer Whitby Morrison.
 The Weston Gate area has light industry and distribution.
-Marshfield Bank Employment Park is to the west of the town, and includes offices, manufacturing and distribution.
+Marshfield Bank Employment Park is to the west of the town and includes offices, manufacturing and distribution.
 There are industrial and light industrial units at Radway Green.

 The town has two small shopping centres: the Victoria Centre and the Market Centre.
 There are outdoor markets throughout the week.
 Grand Junction Retail Park is just outside the centre of town.
 Nantwich Road provides a wide range of secondary local shops, with a variety of small retailers and estate agents.

 The Market Centre is the largest shopping centre in Crewe.
-It is situated in the heart of the town centre with a few national retailers, including Wilko, Argos and Iceland.
+It is situated in the heart of the town centre with a few national retailers, including B&M, Poundstretcher and Peacocks.
 There are three large car parks nearby and Crewe bus station is a five-minute walk from the shopping centre.
 It has a weekly footfall of approximately 100,000 visitors.